Out of Office

 The Ultimate Odyssey

-Can you imagine being away from those most dear to you for 20 years?
+Can you imagine being away from those dearest to you for 20 years?

 That’s exactly what Odysseus and his family experienced during and following the Trojan War, as told by Homer.
 The war itself lasted for a decade, and then Odysseus’ journey home took another decade.